Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             Download the full suite for running a node on Linux using Docker.
 The suite contains Concordium Node, Concordium Client and cargo-concordium.

-               - `Download the suite for Linux <https://distribution.testnet.concordium.com/tools/linux/concordium-software-linux-3.0.2-0-testnet.tar.gz>`_
+               - `Download the Testnet suite for Linux <https://distribution.testnet.concordium.com/tools/linux/concordium-software-linux-3.0.2-0-testnet.tar.gz>`_

                   - SHA256 checksum of the download: ``05b4922b201015043d8bda7a3dce151e04897a122d77f1e03d72c2dbdbe1a29d``